Section bending also called profile bending, uses a section bending machine that is done in a wide variety of metals in various ways.

 Usually, the most important effect of the bending process is aesthetics, not structure.
 The steel on the outside of the curve tends to stretch (and therefore thinner), while the steel on the inside of the curve tends to become thicker.

-The bending process may produce some visible deformation on the section.
+The bending process may produce some visible deformation in the section.
 For example, the hollow section is thinner, and the bending process will cause visible ripples on a smaller radius.
-Therefore, our expert team will often suggest when it is better to provide thicker The thickness reduces the impact caused by the bending process of the wall part.
+Therefore, our expert team will often suggest when it is better to provide a thicker The thickness reduces the impact caused by the bending process of the wall part.

 Minimum Radius And Tolerance

 The minimum radius to which a section can be bent without any meaningful distortion depends on the section properties and bending methods being used.

 As the years have gone by these minimum radii have been reduced as new techniques have been developed, so the minimum has continued to get smaller

 Normal bending tolerances for single radius bends are in line with those specified in the National Structural Steelwork Specification.

 List of the BIT profile bending machine bend radii

 It is not easy to provide a definitive and comprehensive list of the radii to which every section can be curved.

 There are large numbers or standard sections (each with different bending characteristics), there are different methods of bending (hot and cold), and the end-uses vary widely.